 The cargo box offers integrated tie-down points for increased versatility.
 Tie-down points are located in the following areas:

-Optional accessories for the cargo box include:
+Optional accessories for the cargo box include (see price pages or JDConfigurator for complete list):

 |Length||82 cm (32.3 in.)|